LoopKit/loopdocs/docs/loop-3/omnipod.md

 The Silence Pod feature is new with version 3.4.x.
 This allows a user to tap on silence Pod to prevent any noises from the Pod, other than critical faults.

 !!! warning "Omnipod 5 Black Dot Pods cannot be Silenced"
     There are new versions of Omnipod 5 Pods distributed starting in 2026.
+With release v3.14.8, there is an in-app warning if you are wearing a Black Dot pod.

     * The box and each Pod cover has a black circle on upper right with "R1" in white font
     * When used with the official Omnipod app, these allow a target as low as 100 mg/dL